 Currently tweaking the final details under simulations, Hoskinson urged that Ouroborus comes with advantages over other protocols.
 For example, he says the system is the only one that will allow users to stake from cold storage, and use multiple addresses to manage their finances.

 “The long-term goal is to try to completely replicate all of the security capabilities and functional capabilities that the proof-of-work system has without actually having to expend any of the electricity or effort that proof-of-work does, and it looks like, now that we’ve put about two-and-a-half years of research into this thread, Ouroboros is now converging to that stage.”

-Still, at the time of writing, it’s unclear how the protocol will behave in the wild, and there’s ways in which the wider proof-of-stake research community hasn’t been entirely receptive of cardano’s claims.
+Still, at the time of writing, it’s unclear how the protocol will behave in the wild, and there are ways in which the wider proof-of-stake research community hasn’t been entirely receptive of Cardano’s claims.

 For example, no one has been as critical as EOS’s creator Dan Larimer, a former colleague of Hoskinson, who wrote that not only is “Ouroboros is a 400-pound bulletproof vest that doesn’t actually stop the real bullets,” but claimed it was a badly conceived variant of an algorithm he had designed in 2014.

 (EOS uses a form of proof-of-stake that relies on delegated nodes that have been nominated the task of reaching consensus.)

 Ethereum, of which Hoskinson was a co-founder, has also signalled skepticism.

 For example, speaking on Reddit, Ethereum founder Vitalik Buterin warned one security assumption of the blockchain could allow hacker to create false histories on the blockchain.